mkftrivadis/asort/README.md

 ### Future work
 1. Implement the plugin for angularJS 2.x.

 Wanna help?
-Feel free to contribute or send me an email :simple_smile:
+Feel free to contribute or send me an email :smile:

 ### License